zalando/postgres-operator/docs/reference/operator_parameters.md

   objects.
 The default is `application:spilo`.

 * **inherited_labels**
-  list of labels that can be inherited from the cluster manifest, and added to each child objects (`StatefulSet`, `Pod`, `Service` and `Endpoints`) created by the operator.
+  list of label keys that can be inherited from the cluster manifest, and added to each child objects (`Deployment`, `StatefulSet`, `Pod`, `PVCs`, `PDB`, `Service`, `Endpoints` and `Secrets`) created by the operator.
   Typical use case is to dynamically pass labels that are specific to a given Postgres cluster, in order to implement `NetworkPolicy`.
 The default is empty.

 * **cluster_name_label**
   name of the label assigned to Kubernetes objects created by the operator that indicates which cluster a given object belongs to.
 The default is `cluster-name`.

 * **node_readiness_label**